sahanakowshik/Legends_of_valor/README.md

 6. Display: Used to display map/board, heroes, monsters, legend, and list of armories, weapons, potions, and spells.

 ***Assumptions***
-1. If all players die, they get revived with half their health.
+1. If a hero dies, he gets respawned at the nexus with half his health.
-2. A player is assumed to be able to hold one weapon and one armor at a time.
+2. A hero is assumed to be able to hold one weapon and one armor at a time.
-3. A player can hold any number of potions or spells of the same level.
+3. A hero can hold any number of potions or spells of the same level.
-4. After the fight, all surviving heroes get coins equal to monter with the highest level * 100.
+4. After the fight, the hero gets coins equal to monster's level * 100.
-5.

 ***Design Patterns***
-1. Factory Pattern: Factory pattern is implemented in the LegendsBoard class to create cells of type market, safe/common and inaccessible using CellFactory class.
+1. Factory Pattern: Factory pattern is implemented in the ValorBoard class to create cells of type nexus, plain, cave, bush, koulou and inaccessible using CellFactory class.
 2. Facade Pattern: Facade pattern is implemented to create the market.
 The main intention to use the facade pattern here is to allow the creation of market items only using the market object.
 This is achieved using MarketInterface.

 ***Bonus Features***